Is ‘Best Practice’ a Roadblock to Improving Asset Management?

 For organisations managing significant public infrastructure, asset management is a critical strategic capability that ensures the safety of people, the protection of property, and the delivery of cost-effective and reliable services to customers.
 To consistently achieve these outcomes, organisations must adopt structured and integrated management systems, underpinned by evidence-based processes and methods of working.
 These systems must be supported by competent individuals and continuously improved as the organisation evolves and learns.

-These systems, processes, and methods of working are often referred to as the organisation’s asset management practices.
-In this context, this article explores the use (and potential misuse) of the term ‘best practice’ by asset-intensive New Zealand organisations and the implications for how we approach asset management improvement.
+These systems, processes, and methods of working are often referred to as the organisation's asset management practices.
+In this context, this article explores the use and potential misuse of the term 'best practice' by asset-intensive New Zealand organisations, and the implications for how we approach asset management improvement.

 Before proceeding, some definitions are required.
-The Oxford English Dictionary defines practice as “the actual application or use of an idea, belief, or method, as opposed to theories relating to it.”
-‘Best practice’ may, therefore, be understood as “the actual application or use of an idea, belief, or method, currently believed to be the best.”
+The Oxford English Dictionary defines practice as "the actual application or use of an idea, belief, or method, as opposed to theories relating to it."
+'Best practice' may therefore be understood as "the actual application or use of an idea, belief, or method, currently believed to be the best."

 When is ‘best practice’ not best practice?

-In addition to this general observation, there are now at least three examples of organisations that have claimed to be delivering ‘best practice’ asset management, only for clear and high-profile symptoms of poor practice to emerge a few years later.
-The only conclusions to be drawn are that the ‘best practices’ were either not adopted by the organisation as claimed, or that even so-called ‘best practices’ were ineffective in enabling the asset management objectives to be met.
+The second reason relates to actual performance and outcomes.
+It is difficult to reconcile claims of 'best practice' asset management with the reality that New Zealand's infrastructure performance is not where it needs to be to optimally support a modern and growing economy.
+There are now several examples of organisations that have claimed to deliver 'best practice' asset management, only for clear and high-profile symptoms of poor practice to emerge a few years later.
+The only conclusions to be drawn are that the 'best practices' were either not adopted as claimed, or that they were ineffective in enabling asset management objectives to be met.

 Does ‘best practice’ asset management even exist?

-The human resources management literature establishes a dichotomy between what are referred to as the ‘best practice’ and ‘best fit’ approaches.
-Advocates of the ‘best practice’ approach argue that there are certain HR practices that will support the competitive stance of an organisation, irrespective of context, including size, location, organisational culture, business model, etc.
+The human resources management literature establishes a dichotomy between what are referred to as the 'best practice' and 'best fit' approaches.
+Advocates of 'best practice' argue that certain practices will support the competitive stance of an organisation irrespective of context - size, location, culture, or business model.
+The 'best fit' approach holds that the appropriateness of any particular practice depends on the specific organisation's strategy, internal structures and capabilities, and external environment.

 There are undoubtedly certain requirements for asset management that are broadly, if not universally, applicable.
-For example, an organisation must know what assets it owns and the risks and opportunities related to those assets; it must have a plan to manage those risks and opportunities in alignment with the organisational strategy; and it must carry out work on the assets safely and to appropriate quality standards.
+An organisation must know what assets it owns and the risks and opportunities related to those assets; it must have a plan to manage those risks and opportunities in alignment with organisational strategy; and it must carry out work on assets safely and to appropriate quality standards.
+Returning to our definition of 'practice', however, these requirements are general statements of 'what' should be done rather than actual applications of 'how' something should be done.
+They are management requirements, not practices.

 What about ISO 55001?

-Recently updated in 2024, the ISO 55000 series of standards deal with asset management.
-The core standards cover concepts and terminology (ISO 55000), requirements for an asset management system (ISO 55001), and guidelines for implementing an asset management system (ISO 55002).
+Updated in 2024, the ISO 55000 series of standards addresses asset management.
+The core standards cover concepts and terminology (ISO 55000), requirements for an asset management system (ISO 55001), and guidelines for implementation (ISO 55002).

 Conclusion

-Use of the term ‘best practice’ is problematic for the reasons discussed earlier, but perhaps the biggest issue is the fact that if an organisation’s senior people truly believe it has achieved ‘best practice’ (in whatever sense that is meant), then the motivation for further improvement will be dampened.
-As it is for individuals, the learning process itself expands the universe of opportunities for further learning and improvement and therefore what ‘best practice’ might look like.
-In our experience organisations that are comparatively mature tend to describe their progress as a dynamic process or journey and see excellence as a moving target.
+Use of the term 'best practice' is problematic for the reasons discussed, but perhaps the biggest issue is this: if an organisation's senior people truly believe it has achieved 'best practice', motivation for further improvement will be dampened.

 My final suggestion on 'best practice'?
 Foster within your organisation a culture supportive of learning paired with an insatiable hunger for evidence-based improvement, and leave 'best practice' for others to use to describe you.